-All courses at 200 level or higher require PHI 105, introduction to Philosophy, or permission of department chair.
-Students in the Mid-degree, Plus Two, and Degree Completion programs are exempt from this requirement.
+*All courses at 200 level or higher require PHI 105, Introduction to Philosophy, or permission of instructor.
+Students in the mid-degree program are exempt from this requirement.

 Historical introduction to fundamental problems and methods of philosophy based on readings in ancient, medieval and modern literature.